MEET MI’S ACADEMIC TEAM

 Rachel is dedicated to helping students gain extraordinary experiences, pursue their passion for music and achieve their dreams.

-Dean of the School of Industry Studies
+Dean of Industry Studies

 As a 17-year veteran of the music industry, Jonathan started out engineering for such clients as Dishwalla, Carmine Appice, Epitaph Records, Slash and Roger Daltrey.
 Leveraging his studio experience, Jonathan purchased and built out a major two-room facility, Studio Atlantis, in the heart of Hollywood, and for ten years presided as the President and Owner.
 The studio’s client base included countless engineers, producers and songwriters; artists including Janet Jackson, Motorhead, Snoop Dogg, Usher and several American Idol contestants; as well as multi-platinum-selling labels Interscope Records, Bad Boy Entertainment, Sony Records, Capitol Records and Universal Records.